michaelford85/kubernetes-study-resources/readme/building_the_cluster.md

 ## Set up k3s on MacOS:

 The first option is to set up k3s locally on your MacOS machine.
-The benefit here is that it is very easy to deploy a frech cluster whenever you wish.
+The benefit here is that it is very easy to deploy a fresh cluster whenever you wish, and tear it down just as easily.
 The tradeoff here is that external connections to k3s objects (services, ingress) are not supported.

 You will need three components to deploy and manage a local MacOS-based k3s cluster: